quasarframework/quasar-framework.org/source/components/notify.md

 title: Notify
 ---
-Notify is a Quasar plugin that can display animated QAlerts (floating above everything in your pages) to users under the form of a notification.
+Notify is a Quasar plugin that can display animated QAlerts (floating above everything in your pages) to users in the form of a notification.
 They are useful for alerting the user of an event and can even engage the user through actions.
 <input type="hidden" data-fullpage-demo="popups/notify">

 ## Installation